Labels: Bargain Wines, Europe, Washingtonian magazine

 Labels: Italy

-It’s always fun to compare wines of the same grape but from different countries or regions.
+----- -------- AUTHOR: Dave McIntyre TITLE: A Tale of Two Rieslings DATE: 2/08/2007 10:37:00 PM ----- BODY: It’s always fun to compare wines of the same grape but from different countries or regions.
 Tonight for dinner (smoked pork chops from the Amish market, sautéed with onions and mushrooms) we opened two Rieslings, just for fun.
 We probably drank them in the wrong order, but oh well.

 First up was Lemelson Vineyards Adria Vineyard Dry Riesling 2003, from Oregon’s Willamette Valley, a producer better known for its rich, fleshy Pinot Noir.
 We’d tasted this wine two years ago when it was young and crisp; now the acid has softened and the stone-fruit flavors have broadened – fattened even, in a good way.
 There was delicious peach, apricot, papaya and still a hint of tropical mango, with good minerality – not the “petrol” character of Riesling so much, but wet stones after a cleansing spring rain.
 Lovely wine.